miku/gows/Extra/Concurrency/Intro.md

 Package context was added only in Go 1.7, as a way to unify cancellation a bit.

-* go concurrency gives you the parts, but no no level constructs
+* go concurrency gives you the parts, but no higher level constructs
-* you library should only expose channels when it must
+* your library should only expose channels when it must
 * keep concurrency under the hood but you API sequential
 * callbacks are possible, but it is not the pattern of choice in go
 * scheduling is done by the go runtime, indeterminate
 * when multiple select cases are possible one is chosen at random

-A study found just as many bugs in Go code using CSP vs classic structures like mutexes
+A [study](https://songlh.github.io/paper/go-study.pdf) found about the same ratio of bugs in Go code using CSP vs classic structures like mutexes.

 ## Typical patterns